-Sangita Iyer has received the coveted title of National Geographic Explorer after winning a story-telling award.
+Sangita Iyer has garnered the coveted title of National Geographic Explorer twice - in 2018 and 2022.

-Sangita Iyer is a National Geographic Explorer, multiple award-winning nature & wildlife filmmaker and broadcast journalist, and a biologist.
-Sangita has recently produced a 26-part short docu-series about Asian elephants, funded by the National Geographic Society’s storytelling grant.
-She's also the director and producer of the globally acclaimed epic documentary, "Gods in Shackles", which was nominated at the United Nations General Assembly, and has garnered 13 international film festival awards.
+Sangita Iyer is the author of the recently released book, Gods in Shackles, a National Geographic Explorer, multiple award-winning nature & wildlife filmmaker and broadcast journalist, and a biologist.
+Nine of the 26 short films of the Asian Elephants 101 series world premiered on multiple National Geographic channels.
+Sangita also directed and produced the globally acclaimed epic documentary, "Gods in Shackles", which was nominated at the United Nations General Assembly, and has garnered 13 international film festival awards.
 Sangita received the "Nari Shakthi Puraskaar" - Women Power Award - the highest award for women making a difference in India from the country's President for her courage to expose the plight of captive elephants that are being exploited for profit behind the veil of culture and religion.

-Sangita Iyer was born and raised in a little village near the District of Palakkad in Kerala, southern India, where she frequently participated in festivities that glorified elephants.
-By the age of four she moved to Mumbai, where she did her schooling and university, but she missed interacting with her soul animals.
+Sangita’s deep bond with elephants began when she was around three years old.
+Her grandparents took her to their family temple in a little village near the District of Palakkad in Kerala, southern India, where she was born and raised.
+By the age of four her family moved to Mumbai, where she did her schooling and university, but she missed interacting with her soul animals.

-After obtaining an undergrad degree in B. Sc., Sangita taught in a primary school in Mumbai for a while.
-She eventually moved to Toronto, Canada, where she went back to school and did journalism hoping to educate the masses about nature and wildlife.
+After her undergrad degree in B. Sc., Sangita taught in a primary school in Mumbai for a while, followed by a stint as a secondary school teacher in Nairobi, Kenya.
+She eventually moved to Toronto, Canada, where she went back to school and pursued broadcast journalism, aspiring to educate the masses about nature and wildlife.

-Sangita began her journalism career as a news desk assistant at CTV Toronto, then as a video journalist and host at Rogers’ OMNI Television in Toronto, followed by a stint at Bermuda’s ABC/ CBS affiliate, where she reported and read the evening news.
+Sangita began her journalism career as a news desk assistant at CTV Toronto, then as a video journalist and host at Rogers’ OMNI Television in Toronto.
+She moved to Bermuda in 2004, where she reported and anchored the primetime news on the island’s ABC/ CBS affiliate, ZBM News.

-Sangita produced a four-part miniseries, Bermuda – Nature’s Jewel for the Discovery Channel Canada’s Daily Planet.
-She also hosted, executive directed and produced a six-part series that is currently being used as an educational aid in Bermuda’s schools.
+Sangita produced a four-part miniseries, Bermuda – Nature’s Jewel for Discovery Channel Canada’s Daily Planet.
+She also hosted, executive directed and produced a six-part series of the same title, currently being used as an educational aid in Bermuda’s schools.
 In September 2012 Sangita was one of the few Canadians selected for The Climate Reality Project training by the former US Vice President Al Gore.
 She has given several lectures on climate change in Canadian schools and universities.

 Nari Shakti Puraskar